-The fly-by arbitrations enhancements specified in clause 7.7 can have adverse effects on the isochronous period if continuously enabled.
+The ack-accelerated and fly-by arbitration enhancements specified in clause 7.9 can have adverse effects on the isochronous period if continuously enabled.
 Serial Bus relies upon the natural priority of the cycle master (root) to win arbitration and transmit the cycle start packet as soon as possible after cycle synchronization.
-Fly-by acceleration can prolong asynchronous traffic on the bus indefinitely and disrupt isochronous operations.
+Ack-accelerated or fly-by acceleration by node(s) other than the root can prolong asynchronous traffic on the bus indefinitely and disrupt isochronous operations.

-The acceleration control request permits the link to disable and enable fly-by arbitration enhancements while leaving the other arbitration enhancements unaffected.
+The link avoids this problem by selectively disabling and enabling these arbitration enhancements.
+The acceleration control request permits the link to disable and enable ack-accelerated and fly-by arbitration enhancements while leaving the other arbitration enhancements unaffected.
+The cycle master does not issue the acceleration control request.

-The cycle master does not issue the acceleration control request, but the link at any node that is not the cycle master shall use the acceleration control request as follows:
+The time period in which neither ack-accelerated nor fly-by accelerations may be used extends from the time of the local cycle synchronization event until a cycle start packet is observed.
+During this period, the link at any node that is not the cycle master shall use the acceleration control request as follows:

-- a) The time period in which fly-by accelerations shall not be requested extends from the time of the local cycle synchronization event until one of an arbitration reset gap, cycle start packet or two subaction gaps are observed; - b) During this period, a link that wishes to make a fair or priority request shall first transmit an acceleration control request whose Accelerate bit is cleared to zero; - c) Upon conclusion of the time period defined in a), the link may reenable fly-by acceleration by transmitting an acceleration control request whose Accelerate bit is set to one.
+- a) The time period in which neither ack-accelerated nor fly-by accelerations may be used extends from the time of the local cycle synchronization event until one of an arbitration reset gap, cycle start packet or two subaction gaps are observed; - b) The link shall not make a fair or priority request unless an acceleration control request with a zero Accelerate bit has been transmitted since the most recent local cycle synchronization event; - c) Upon conclusion of this time period, the link may reenable ack-accelerated and fly-by acceleration by transmitting an acceleration control request whose Accelerate bit is set to one.

-NOTE-Link pattern-matching to detect a cycle start packet should examine the entire first quadlet of received primary packets for the value FFFF $008F{16}$ and not rely solely upon an observed transaction code of 8.
-The values of the cycle start packet fields are specified by clause 6.2.2.2.3 of IEEE Std 1394-1995.
+NOTE Link pattern matching to detect a cycle start packet should examine the entire first quadlet of received primary packets for the value FFFF 008F16 and not rely solely upon an observed transaction code of 8.
+The values of the cycle start packet fields are specified by clause 6.2.2.3 of IEEE Std 1394-1995.